viafintech/Barzahlen-Ruby/README.md

 # Barzahlen Ruby API Client

-The official ruby gem for accessing the new Barzahlen (CPS) Barzahlen API V2.
+The official ruby gem for accessing the new Barzahlen (CPS) API V2.

 ## Installation